Leviathan121005/High-School-Programming-Portfolio/README.md

 Languages: Python, SQL, HTML, CSS, & JavaScript.

 How to run:
-- Press ' . ' to open a VS Code web-based editor.
+- Press ` . ` to open a VS Code web-based editor.
-- On the terminal, click on 'Continue Working in Github Codespaces' and select any instance type to build a codespace with access to terminal.
+- On the terminal, click on `Continue Working in Github Codespaces` and select any instance type to build a codespace with access to terminal.
-- Type 'cd LISM' to change the directory to the LISM folder.
+- Type `cd LISM` to change the directory into the LISM folder.
-- Type 'flask run' to launch the start the web application.
+- Type `flask run` to start the web application.
--
+- Open the link provided in terminal after the previous prompt to enter the website.

 How to use: